 - Dog bite claims

-NOTE: Common insurance industry tactics try to avoid payment for soft tissue injuries, specifically when there is a minimal amount of damage done to the vehicles.
+Common insurance industry tactics try to avoid paying for soft tissue injuries, specifically when there is a minimal amount of damage done to the vehicles.
 However, an experienced injury lawyer understands that you can fall and break your hip on the sidewalk, but the concrete sidewalk itself does not crack.
 Don’t fall prey to these common insurance industry schemes.

 Take the time to visit a medical professional to document your symptoms.
 If your symptoms do not subside, you will need proof to show the insurance company that you are not healing as fast as they thought that you would.

 The Dixon Injury Firm can help you gather the evidence you need to get the compensation you deserve for your soft tissue injury.
 These injuries can be even more serious than a simple broken bone, so do not let the insurance company tell you otherwise.
-Get legal back up by calling The Dixon Injury Firm at 314-409-7060.